ELtrebolt/eltrebolt.github.io/src/content/projects/spotify-statys.md

 ## What is Spotify-Statys?
 - Spotify Statys is your personal data dashboard specifically for all of ***your created playlists*** on Spotify!
 - We compare every metric possible between audio features, genres, Top 50 Rankings, and date added across all of your saved tracks, artists, and playlists!
-- ***Unfortunately in 2025 Spotify removed public API usage for indie apps so sign-in is not permitted to everyone.***
+- ***Unfortunately in 2025 Spotify removed public API usage for indie apps so sign-in is not currently available to the public.***

 ## Video Demos
 - **Demo 1:** ***Features 5 Pages = Home, About Me, Currently Playing, Top 50, Search (Artists/Playlists)***